What can employers do with regard to background checks and inquiries in the U.S. under Federal Law?

 Credit checks: Credit checks are not allowed, since they involve privileged personal data.

-Immigration status: Employers must ensure that applicants are allowed to work in Portugal and that they hold legitimate entitlement to do so (visa or work permit).
+Immigration status: Employers must ensure that candidates are allowed to work in Portugal and that they hold legitimate entitlement to do so (visa or work permit).

 Social media: This type of background check is not specifically regulated.
 Researching candidates via social media is not prohibited by law, provided that the information is retrieved from freely accessible public sources.